neirocca sound-first music theory

 Metronome and Musical Feel

 A metronome produces a perfectly mechanical beat.
-Real music has groove — slight fluctuations and emphasis.
-Once your internal timing is solid, you can intentionally play slightly ahead of or behind the beat for expression.
+Real music has groove: tiny fluctuations and shifts of emphasis.
+Once your internal clock is solid, you can play slightly ahead of or behind the click on purpose, for expression.
 But you need the mechanical baseline first.

 Try With Sound